JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ## Integration with other packages

-Plots package provides a simple way of defining special plots for custom data types using so-called recipes (in fact, recipes are defined in a stand-alone package [RecipeBase](https://github.com/JuliaPlots/RecipesBase.jl)).
+Plots package provides a simple way of defining special plots for custom data types using the so-called recipes (recipes are defined in a stand-alone package [RecipeBase](https://github.com/JuliaPlots/RecipesBase.jl)).
 By defining custom recipes, it is possible to change the data preprocessing before they are plotted.
 Many packages provide specialized plot recipes.
 For example, [StatsPlots](https://github.com/JuliaPlots/StatsPlots.jl) provides recipes for plotting histograms and boxplots or violin plots.
 This package also offers recipes to treat DataFrames and Distributions, allowing simple plotting of tabular data and distributions.